Affordable housing: Government restrictions

 Many governments put restrictions on the size or cost of a dwelling that people can live in, making it essentially illegal to live permanently in a house that is too small, low-cost or not compliant with other government-defined requirements.
 Generally, these laws are implemented in an attempt to raise the perceived "standard" of housing across the country.
 This can lead to thousands of houses across a country being left empty for much of the year even when there is a great need for more affordable housing; such is the case in countries like Sweden, Norway, Finland and Denmark, where there is a common tradition to have a summer house.
 This sometimes raises concerns for the respect of rights such as the right to use one's property.

 In the United States, most cities have zoning codes that set the minimum size for a housing unit (often 400 square feet) as well as the number of non-related persons who can live together in one unit, resulting in having "outlawed the bottom end of the private housing market, driving up rents on everything above it."
 In California in 2021, researchers estimated that parking requirements increase the cost of building affordable housing by up to $36,000 per unit, and up to $75,000 per unit in cities like Los Angeles and San Francisco.
 Until 2018, in Los Angeles, for an affordable housing development to be allowed to be built, it required a "letter of acknowledgement" from the city councilperson in whose district it would be constructed.
 This allowed city council members to block affordable housing developments in their district without having to give any reason.

-In 2021, former President Joe Biden launched the Emergency Housing Vouchers program (EVH) as part of the American Rescue Plan Act, developed post the COVID-19 pandemic to assist Americans experiencing domestic violence, homelessness, and human trafficking.On March 6, 2025, the U.S. Department of Housing and Urban Development (HUD) issued a letter announcing that funding for the program is expected to end by of 2026.
+In 2021, former President Joe Biden launched the Emergency Housing Vouchers program (EVH) as part of the American Rescue Plan Act, developed post the COVID-19 pandemic to assist Americans experiencing domestic violence, homelessness, and human trafficking.
+On March 6, 2025, the U.S. Department of Housing and Urban Development (HUD) issued a letter announcing that funding for the program is expected to end by of 2026.

+Demand-side approaches

+One potential means of addressing affordable housing is through public policy instruments that focus on the demand side of the market, programs that help households reach financial benchmarks that make housing affordable.
+This can include approaches that simply promote economic growth in general – in the hope that a stronger economy, higher employment rates, and higher wages will increase the ability of households to acquire housing at market prices.
+Federal government policies define banking and mortgage lending practices, tax and regulatory measures affecting building materials, professional practices (ex. real estate transactions).

+Decreased demand can contribute to lower rent prices.